Skip to main content

 Do Your Homework!

 As any financial consultant will tell you, sound investing takes research, analysis, and verification.
 Similarly, health care accreditation is an investment in the future of a facility and in the well-being of patients.
-Organizations seeking initial or reaccreditation often hire health care consultants to help them prepare for an accreditation survey and maintain compliance throughout the accreditation cycle.
+Organizations seeking initial or reaccreditation often hire health care consultants to help them prepare for an accreditation survey and maintain compliance throughout the accreditation term.
 Hiring the right consultant for your organization requires some due diligence.
 We’ve outlined a few questions to get you started with finding a good match.

 What type of experience best matches with your practice model?